wmarshall484/DSI_LECTURES_2/neural-network/brian-mann/slides/neural-network.md

 ## Notation (1/2)

 We need a way to write down the network mathematically to do anything with it.
-As a warning: this can get quite messy:
+As a warning, this can get quite messy:

 * Layers are given by indices $0, 1, 2, \ldots, L$ where $0$ is the input layer, and $L$ is the output layer
 * For each layer $\ell$: